 The current Parish Council

-A current Parish Council was elected in July 2015.
-There are currently three vacancies.
-Your Councillors are all keen to support the Brentor community, so please get in touch with any of the Councillors or the Parish Clerk if there is something which you think the Parish Council should be addressing.
+A current Parish Council was elected in May 2019.
+You can get in touch with any of the Councillors via the Parish Clerk if there is something which you think the Parish Council should be addressing.